-In Perm, the investigation into the causes of the MIG-31 fighter plane crash is nearing its end.
-As a result of the fighter's fall, two pilots died from the Sokol air base, experts believe that the failure of the MIG fuel system is the main cause of the crash.
-But, according to some media reports, the registrar of flight parameters of the aircraft did not record any failures in the operation of the technology.
+In Perm, the investigation of the causes of the crash of the MIG-31 fighter is approaching the end.
+The fall of a fighter killed two pilots with aviation base "Falcon", The main cause of the disaster, experts believe the MIG fuel system is malfunctioning.
+But, according to some media reports, the recorder did not record any malfunctioning of the aircraft’s flight parameters.
 Consequently, the cause of the disaster could be problems that the recorder could not fix.

 And yet, experts are confident that the cause of the MIG crash was most likely a malfunction in the fuel supply system.
 This was reported to the media by a source who is close to investigating the causes of the disaster.
 As it became known, the decoding of data from the black boxes of the fighter was completed.
 As is known, the MIG-31 fighter with the 11 tail number crashed on September 6 in the morning immediately after takeoff from the Bolshoe Savino airfield.
 MIG-31 carried out a scheduled flight as part of a squadron of four fighters under the command of the crew commander Lieutenant Colonel Sergey Stolpyansky and navigator-operator Major Andrey Gorbachev.
 The board that crashed was driven by a second pair.
 The flight was carried out in low cloud conditions.
 A few minutes later, immediately after the fighter took to the air, the plane tilted and fell into the field.
 The crew did not have time to eject and died.